anumohan10/Telecom-Customer-Insights-and-Retention-Analysis-An-AutoML-Approach/README.md

 - **Regularization:** Explores the impact of regularization in model performance tuning.
 - **Hyperparameter Tuning Analysis:** Details the process and outcomes of hyperparameter optimization to achieve optimal model performance.

-## 🤝 Contributing

-We welcome contributions, improvements, and feedback from the community.
-Feel free to fork the repository, make your changes, and submit a pull request.

 ## 📜 License

 This project is open-sourced under the MIT License.
 See `LICENSE` for more information.